Gimpeh/GimpOCD/README.md

 GimpOCD - Overseeing, Controlling, Directing
 -----------------

-This is still under development.
+This is still under HEAVY development.
+A lot of features are missing and all that.

-Real installers will be available on release to make parts of installing this easy, and do things like autorun on the battery monitor and such.

 Expect Bugs.
 You have been warned!

+Real installers will be available on release to make parts of installing this easy, and do things like set autorun, choose which modules are available in the UI, and more.
+Not right now however.

 -----------------